asokolsky/asokolsky.github.io/proxmox/lxc-prusalink.md

 port.
 Group `video` membership is required in order to get images from the webcam.

-The rest of the steps are executed in the context of user `pi`.
+The next steps are executed in the context of user `pi`.

 ## Install PrusaLink Software